 A security vulnerability is a defect, mistake, or weakness discovered in a security system that might be exploited by a threat agent to penetrate a protected network.
 There are some of the most frequent types of security vulnerabilities:

 Broken Authentication: When authentication credentials are stolen, malicious actors can hijack user sessions and identities to impersonate the original user.

 SQL Injection: SQL injections can access database content by injecting malicious code.
-It can allow attackers to steal sensitive data, fake identities, and engage in a variety of other malicious actions.
+It can allow attackers to steal sensitive data, fake identities, and engage in various other malicious actions.

 Cross-Site Scripting: A Cross-site scripting (XSS) attack, like a SQL Injection, injects malicious code into a website.
-It targets website users rather than the website itself, putting sensitive user information at risk.
+It targets users rather than the website, putting sensitive user information at risk.

-Cross-Site Request Forgery(SCRF): The goal of this attack is to mislead an authorized user into doing something they preferred not to do.
+Cross-Site Request Forgery(CSRF): This attack aims to mislead an authorized user into doing something they prefer not to do.
 This, along with social engineering, has the potential to mislead people into revealing their personal information.

 Security Misconfiguration: A “Security Misconfiguration” is any component of a security system that can be exploited by attackers due to a configuration error.